sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 title = "Register Allocation for Bril" extra.author = "Hongbo Zhang, Sachille Atapattu, Wen-Ding Li" extra.bio = """
   Hongbo Zhang is a first PhD student in computer science.
-He is interested in systems and computer architectures.
-He is also okay archer shooting recurve bow.
+He is interested in systems and computer architecture.
+He is also an okay archer shooting recurve bow.
   [Wen-Ding Li](https://www.cs.cornell.edu/~wdli/) is a Ph.D. student at Cornell interested in high-performance code generation.
   Scachille Atapattu is a Ph.D. student at Cornell University.
 """
 +++
 # Register Allocation for Bril

-Processors usually have registers which can be used to store variables for faster access.
+Processors usually have registers that can be used to store variables for faster access.
 Programs will run faster if we can put variables in these registers.
 Nevertheless, registers are limited, so oftentimes we still need to access memory (or cache) instead of registers.
-Memory access are costly compared with register access.
+Memory access is costly compared with register access.
-Although modern program often use large number of variables, we can analyze their live ranges so the same registers may be reused to hold different variables throughout the program.
+Although modern programs often use a large number of variables, we can analyze their live ranges so the same registers may be reused to hold different variables throughout the program.
-Then, we can put more variables in the registers which may lead to fewer memory accesses and yeild a faster program.
+Then, we can put more variables in the registers which may lead to fewer memory accesses and yield a faster program.

-The goal of our project is to perform register allocation on Bril program and anaylze its performance.
+The goal of our project is to perform register allocation on the Bril program and analyze its performance.
 In this project, we implemented register allocation via graph coloring.
 Our project can be found in [this repository](https://github.com/xu3kev/bril/regalloc).

 ## Method
-Our approach for the register allocation can be divided in three main parts.
+Our approach for the register allocation can be divided into three main parts.
-First, we perform liveness analysis and then build a graph.
+First, we perform a liveness analysis and then build a graph.
-Second, we solve approximate k graph coloring problem to obtain a mapping from each variable to corresponding register.
+Second, we solve the approximate k graph coloring problem to obtain a mapping from each variable to the corresponding register.
 At last, we generate Bril code based on the mapping.

 ### Liveness Analysis
 We use data flow analysis to get the live variables at each instruction of the program.
-First we transform the input Bril program to control flow graph (CFG) and then perform liveness analysis with a standard backward flow anaylsis.
-Once we obtain the live variables in the end of each code block, we start from that and go backward: when we see a definition of a variable, we kill the variable, and when we see the use of the variable, we mark it as alive.
-Then, we can get the live variables at every instructions.
+First, we transform the input Bril program to the control flow graph (CFG) and then perform liveness analysis with standard backward flow analysis.
+Once we obtain the live variables at the end of each code block, we start from that and go backward: when we see a definition of a variable, we kill the variable, and when we see the use of the variable, we mark it as alive.
+Then, we can get the live variables at every instruction.

 ### Graph Coloring
 With the liveness ranges of all local variables,